No-till Gardening

-Gardeners traditionally dig, or turn over the top layer of soil before planting to get rid of weeds, and make it easier to use fertilizers and to plant crops.
+Gardeners often dig, or turn over, the top layer of soil before planting to get rid of weeds and make it easier to use fertilizers and plant crops.
 This also speeds up the decomposition of crop residue, weeds and other organic matter.
 Tilling the soil is often the most strenuous of a gardener’s tasks.

 A complex, symbiotic relationship exists between the soil surface and the underlying micro-organisms, however, which contributes to a natural, healthy soil structure.
 Digging into the bed can interfere with this process and disturb the natural growing environment.
 It can also cause soil compaction and erosion, and bring dormant weed seeds to the surface where they will sprout.